 AUSTRALIA is a nation built on migration, and its impact continues to be all-pervasive.
-Today, migration helps to address the challenges of an ageing population by increasing workforce participation and productivity, as well as boosting economic growth.
+Today, Australian immigration helps to address the challenges of an ageing population by increasing workforce participation and productivity, as well as boosting economic growth.

-Immigration plays an important role in reuniting families and in helping Australia fulfil its international humanitarian obligations.
-According to the latest Scanlon Foundation social cohesion survey, almost two-thirds of Australians think immigration from a diverse range of countries makes the nation stronger.
+Immigration also plays an important role in reuniting families and in helping Australia fulfil its international humanitarian obligations.
+According to the latest Scanlon Foundation social cohesion survey, almost two-thirds of Australians think immigration from a diverse range of countries makes Australia stronger as a nation.

 THE BENEFITS OF IMMIGRATION TO AUSTRALIA